JonasProgrammer/docker-machine-driver-hetzner/README.md

   some-machine
 ```

-Of you can use this workaround to add aufs to debian9 images
+Or you can use this workaround and add aufs to debian9:

 ```bash
 # please note starting docker inside the machine fails when starting - this is ugly but ok